22 January, 2016 14:05

 9. Noosa, Queensland

 Between hundreds of Gelato stores and brand-name surf-wear retailers, sits Hastings street in the Queensland beach town on Noosa, two hours north of Brisbane.
-This prestine coastal shoreline serves as heavily commercialised getaway for wealthy white people from Sydney.
+This pristine coastal shoreline serves as heavily commercialised getaway for wealthy white people from Sydney.

 Check out the surf club if you want to see how the 1% live!
 Make sure you kit yourself out in all of the Chinese-made Australian flag hats, thongs, capes and t-shirts that are available in the shopping district!